penguinite/iniplus/README.md

 1. iniplus does not support triple quoted string literals or raw string literals like `std/parsecfg` does.
 2. iniplus does not support nesting of sections.
-4. iniplus supports arrays/sequences consisting of all supported data types.
+3. iniplus supports arrays/sequences consisting of all supported data types.
-5. iniplus supports timestamps when they are enclosed in a string (Format: `yyyy-MM-dd'T'HH:mm:sszzz`)

 ## Status